beginning of content

 Mild cognitive impairment

-Mild cognitive impairment (MCI) occurs when your memory loss is more than you would expect for someone of your age.
+Mild cognitive impairment (MCI) is when your memory loss is more than you would expect for someone of your age.

-Some people with mild cognitive impairment go to on develop dementia, but others don’t.
-People with mild cognitive impairment are 3 to 5 times more likely to develop dementia.
-But many people with mild cognitive impairment remain the same or even improve.
+About 1 in 2 people with mild cognitive impairment go to on develop dementia.
+Many people with mild cognitive impairment remain the same or can even improve.

 When should I see my doctor?

 You should see your doctor if your memory problems are affecting your daily life.
-It may be a relative or friend who notices your memory problems.
+It may be a relative or friend who notices your memory problems before you do.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.